consolesunleashed/sega-master-system-rgb-encoder-switcher/README.md

 Others need to be tested but in theory it should work with any Master System that has a Z80 CPU, a SEGA 315-5237 IO IC, and a 4 pin master clock oscillator.

+## Mod Kit Variations

+There are two versions of this mod kit.

+1 - A quick solder board (QSB) PCB version that solders beneath the Z80 CPU.

+2 - A standard miniature PCB version which will need fully wiring.
+This version is intended for experimentation and checking console revision compatibility.

 ## Manufacturing

 - 1mm or 0.8mm PCB thickness are both fine.